rockerbox/slate/source/index.md

 - collect information about on-site and off-site activity
 - classify and understand how these behaviors influence each other
-- target ads based on how these classifications differ
+- target ads based on these different classifications

-based on on-site and off-site activity.

 ## Authorization